CSU-CS162/Lab092DArrays/README.md

 2D Arrays can be difficult to visualize so that is why it is being urged to draw them!

 ## Step 2: Implementation
-After you finish with your self-explanations you are free to move onto implementing them within your own code, after implemented it may be helpful to draw-along with its execution to help solidify your understanding.
+After you finish with your self-explanations you are free to move onto implementing the two methods within your own code.
+After you have finished, it may be helpful to draw-along with the program's execution to help solidify your understanding.

 ## Step 3: Testing
-After finishing you implementation it will help to run through the game and try to create a victory case and see if it functions correctly.
-Optionally, you can also create more test to test all cases possible for victory conditions.
+It will also help to run through the game, try to create a victory case, and see if it functions correctly.
+Optionally, you can also create more tests to test all cases possible for victory conditions.

 ## Step 4: Turning In
-Once finished, be sure to submit your `TwoDArraysUtility.java`, there is no participation grade being taken for labs this week!
+Once finished, be sure to submit your `TwoDArraysUtility.java` through the link to ZyBooks on the class Canvas page.

 # Additional Information
 ## 2D Arrays